 - High frequency words

-Have you ever made an apple counting book with your students?
+Have you ever made counting apples printable book with your students?
 Be sure to let me know what they think about this one.
-Remember, you can get your own copy at the very bottom of this email.
+Remember, you can request your own copy at the very bottom of this post.

 Apple Theme Preschool Lesson Plans